kithmina-prasad/DHCP_Server_Configuration/README.md

 # DHCP Server Configuration
-DHCP server configuration with Ubuntu and Windows clients in VMware environment
+DHCP server configuration with Ubuntu and Windows clients in VMware environment.

 ## Objective